plasmodic/ecto/doc/source/overview/cells.rst

   the tendril was declared with a **c++** type.
 Its all good as long as you have boost::python bindings.
 See :ref:`tendril-conversions` for an explanation.

-  If you **don't** have bindings, not to worry, you just can't manipulate your tendrils from python...
-Oh and you get python bindings for free for all the basic types!
+  If you **don't** have bindings, not to worry, you just won't be able to manipulate your tendrils from python...
+Oh and you get python bindings for free for all the basic types.

 So even thought we have a shell of cell, we can still manipulate its :ref:`tendrils`.
 Lets set the input tendril, called `message`, to a custom string.
 Then we'll call